 - Place bowls of fruit around the office

 - Encourage your employees to take a lunch break and provide somewhere to eat away from their desk

 I saw how well this could work recently when I visited Fruit Towers, the home of Innocent Drinks.
 You would expect a company with the mission of making delicious, nourishing, natural drinks and food, universally available for all, to have their own healthy drinks available to their people.
 But it doesn’t stop there, they provide a free healthy breakfast (which often extends to lunch) to everyone and there are baskets of fruit everywhere.

 Also, they provide a great public area for lunch breaks – complete with indoor picnic tables and astro turf.
 Most people take their full lunch break.

 If we are what we eat then a healthy and productive business is as good as the food intake of all the employees working in the business.
 Wellbeing is not only part of the ‘soft stuff’ of running a business; it is also a contributing factor to bottom-line profits.

-Want to know more, then come along to our Spring Workshop, let’s have a chat over a coffee (mine’s a decaffeinated soya latte), an herbal tea or fruit juice or join me for a walking meeting.
+Want to know more, then let’s have a chat over a coffee (mine’s a decaffeinated soya latte), an herbal tea or fruit juice or join me for a walking meeting.